Fast View Synthesis of Casual Videos with Soup-of-Planes: Experimental Results

 \subsection{Ablation Study}

-To thoroughly examine our method, we conduct ablation studies on the NVIDIA Dataset in Table~\ref{tbl:ablation}.
+To thoroughly examine our method, we conduct ablation studies on the NVIDIA dataset in Table~\ref{tbl:ablation}.
 In our static module, the view dependency of plane textures plays a key role in rendering quality.
 The individual view-dependent appearance and displacement can each enhance the LPIPS scores by 19\% { (0.104\textrightarrow0.084)} and 16\% { (0.104\textrightarrow0.087)}, respectively.
 Jointly, they can improve the baseline further, 22\% in LPIPS and 1.4dB in PSNR.
-For the dynamic module, the improvement by adding neighboring blending is not significant since the preprocessed masks are already good as provided by DynNeRF's protocol~\cite{gao2021dynerf}.
-We encourage the readers to view our supplementary videos to observe the improved temporal consistency on casual videos.
+The improvement by adding neighboring blending is not significant for the dynamic module since the preprocessed masks are already good as provided by DynNeRF's protocol~\cite{gao2021dynerf}.
+We demonstrate the improved temporal consistency of casual videos on our project page.